 How do I use a mask properly?

-- Don’t touch your face while wearing the mask.
+- Avoid touching your eyes, nose, or mouth while wearing the mask.

-- When removing the mask, don’t touch the front, only the ear loops.
+- To remove your mask, don't touch the front, only the ear loops.

 What else can I do to stay safe during an outbreak?